gabrielfalcao/lettuce/docs/reference/terrain.rst

 world.absorb
 ^^^^^^^^^^^^

-it can be really useful to put functions and/or classes in **lettuce.world**
+It can be really useful to put functions and/or classes in **lettuce.world**

-for example:
+For example:

 .. highlight:: python